Skip to main content

 Test Steps

-1. In the corresponding cloud function management panel of the console, click the "Test" button to open the test pop-up window.
+1. In the console's corresponding cloud function management panel, click the 'Test' button to open the test pop-up.

-2. Select a testing template or customize test parameters
+2. Select a test template or customize test parameters

 Test Parameter Configuration